Guiding our clients with honesty and compassion through a difficult time is what drives everyone at Epstein Family Law.

 How Often Can a Parenting Plan Be Modified?

-• There’s no set limit on how many times you can request a modification.
-However, the court will only approve changes if there has been a material & substantial change in circumstances.
-If a parent repeatedly files modification requests without strong justification, the court may see it as harassment & deny the request.
-It's best to seek legal advice before filing multiple modifications with a divorce modification lawyer in Dallas.
+- There is no set limit on how many times you can request a modification.
+However, the court will only approve changes if there has been a material and substantial change in circumstances.
+If a parent repeatedly files modification requests without strong justification, the court may see it as harassment and deny the request.
+It is best to seek legal advice before filing multiple modifications with a divorce modification lawyer in Dallas.

 Can My Child Decide Which Parent They Want to Live With?

-• If your child is 12 years or older, they can tell the judge which parent they prefer to live with.
-However, this doesn’t guarantee the court will approve the request.
-The judge will consider the child’s wishes, but the final decision is based on what is in the child’s best interest—taking into account factors like stability, safety, & each parent’s ability to meet the child’s needs.
+- If your child is 12 years or older, they can tell the judge which parent they prefer to live with.
+However, this does not guarantee the court will approve the request.
+The judge will consider the child’s wishes, but the final decision is based on what is in the child’s best interest, taking into account factors like stability, safety, and each parent’s ability to meet the child’s needs.

 Do I Need My Co-Parent’s Agreement to Modify the Parenting Plan?